 Peter the Great annexed several territories from the Ottomans between 1685 and 1711.
 Catherine the Great annexed Crimea and Kabardia in 1787.
 She wanted to march to Constantinople but she was stopped by the British, French, and other European nations that were opposed to Russian possession of Constantinople.
 During Catherine’s victory procession in Crimea in 1787, a triumphal arch declared, “This is the way to Constantinople.”

 Russia was at war with the Ottomans throughout the nineteenth century.
 The Russians helped the Greek revolutionaries to free their country from Ottoman Rule in 1829.
-In 1828 and then 1829, the Russians were on the verge of taking Constantinople, but both bids failed due to military miscalculations.
+In 1828 and then 1829, the Russians were on the verge of taking Constantinople, but both attempts failed due to military miscalculations.
 In the Russo-Turkish engagement of 1877 and 1878, Russia played a critical role in freeing Romania, Serbia, Montenegro, and Bulgaria from Ottoman rule.
 But Russia’s movement towards Constantinople was thwarted by the European powers, mainly Britain and France.

-In 1914, Tsar Nicholas II was convinced that he would achieve the five hundred year old Russian dream of occupying Constantinople for Orthodox faith.
+In 1914, Tsar Nicholas II was convinced that he would achieve the five hundred year old Russian dream of conquering Constantinople for Orthodox faith.
 The Russian Council of Ministers met in February 1914 to discuss the conquest of Constantinople and the straits.
 They decided that the most opportune time for taking possession of these territories would be the European war which was then looming large.
 In April 1914, Nicholas II approved the recommendations of his cabinet.
 He ordered the creation of a force which would occupy Constantinople and the straits.

 The leaders of the Ottoman Empire knew about the threat that they faced from Russia.
 But this time, they could not rely on the British and the French to be their savior.
 Those two powers were now bound to Russia by a mutual defense treaty.
 The problem was that the Ottomans lacked the military strength to defend Constantinople and the straits.
 They needed to find a European power that would come to their aid in case of a Russian attack.
 With Britain and France on the Russian side, Germany was the only option left for the Ottomans.